 Is there any skin care ingredient more universally adored — or discussed — than retinol?
 It's been touted as a treatment for wrinkles, acne, and plugged-up pores, and if you can stick with it, you'll get all those skin-glowing, baby-faced results... in time.
 That said, changing how your skin operates comes with a catch, and it's those cons that have lead to an increase in demand for the best retinol alternatives.

-Long story short: Retinol can make your skin dryer, flakier, and just all around unhappy for a variety of reasons, since this is one powerful ingredient you're putting on your face.
+Long story short: Retinol can make your skin dryer, flakier, and just all around unhappy for a variety of reasons, since this is one powerful ingredient you're putting on your face (peeling skin with retinol is a concern for some).
 "Retinol is a mild version of retinoic acid, [which] is a vitamin A derivative that increases cell proliferation," Dr. Orit Markowitz, a board-certified dermatologist, tells TZR via email.
 The acid derivative performs similar to your standard chemical exfoliator, while also thickening up the inner layer of your skin and decreasing clogged pores.
 "This thicker skin appears less wrinkled," adds Markowitz.

 Not bad, right?
 But balance that out with the aforementioned side effects and you might be one of the many people looking for an alternative to retinol that still delivers results.
 Good news: You have options, and if you understand how retinol actually performs, you'll be able to cut through the beauty industry noise to find one that offers up the effect you're after.